petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-visualization-modes.md

 1. To assign a field to an element, click *Add* (![Add icon](../../../images/icon-plus.png)) and select a field.

    The available elements are Title, Description, Image, and Symbol.
-Note that the image element overrides the symbol element; Therefore, you only need to assign one of them.
+Note that the image element overrides the symbol element; therefore, you only need to assign one of them.

    !!! tip
        To use the Symbol element, you must create [a text-type object field](../../objects/creating-and-managing-objects/fields.md) with values that match icon names from the [Clay Icon Reference](https://clayui.com/docs/components/icon.html).

        For example, if you want to use a shopping cart symbol, create the object definition, add a text field, name it however you want, and enter `shopping-cart` in the field when creating the object entry.
-Once you assign the field to the Symbol element, the shopping-cart symbol will show.
+Once you assign the field to the Symbol element, the shopping-cart symbol appears.

 Below, you can see the same data shown in cards using images and as a list using clay icons as symbols.